Lexicographic order: Functions over a well-ordered set

 If $Y$ is also well-ordered and $X$ is finite, then the resulting order is a well-order.
 As shown above, if $X$ is infinite this is not the case.

 Finite subsets

-In combinatorics, one has often to enumerate, and therefore to order the finite subsets of a given set $S.$ For this, one usually chooses an order on $S.$ Then, sorting a subset of $S$ is equivalent to convert it into an increasing sequence.
+In combinatorics, one has often to enumerate, and therefore to order the finite subsets of a given set $S.$ For this, one usually chooses an order on $S.$ Then, sorting a subset of $S$ is equivalent to converting it into an increasing sequence.
 The lexicographic order on the resulting sequences induces thus an order on the subsets, which is also called the lexicographical order.

-In this context, one generally prefer to sort first the subsets by cardinality, such as in the shortlex order.
+In this context, one generally prefers to sort first the subsets by cardinality, such as in the shortlex order.
 Therefore, in the following, we will consider only orders on subsets of fixed cardinal.